ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

 	terraform plan --out plan1
     ```

-	You will be asked to provide an SAP HANA main password, an SAP main password, and the {{site.data.keyword.cloud_notm}} API key.
+	You are asked to provide an SAP HANA main password, an SAP main password, and the {{site.data.keyword.cloud_notm}} API key.

     The SAP HANA main password must consist of at least one digit (0-9), one lowercase letter (a-z), and one uppercase letter (A-Z).
 It can contain only the following characters: a-z, A-Z, 0-9, !, @, #, $, _.
 It must not start with a digit or an underscore ( _ ).